 Running for Syria

-Now I've signed up for the Dublin Marathon because MSF still needs help.
-I know anything raised makes a huge difference to people affected by the fighting in Syria, those who haven't been killed, the survivors, if you can call them that...
+Now I've signed up for the Dublin Marathon on October 29 because they still need help.
+Every euro raised makes a huge difference to people affected by the fighting in Syria, people pretty much ignored by the world.

-MSF do incredible work, it’s awe-inspiring, humbling.
-Many doctors and responders have literally given their lives to do the work they do.
+MSF do incredible work, awe-inspiring, humbling.
+Many doctors and first responders have literally given their lives to do the work they do.
 Yet they don’t give up.
-And neither should we.
-So I run and I hope you’ll donate and tell your friends to donate, too.
-Thank you.
+And neither will I.

 I'll run and I hope you’ll donate to make it worthwhile.
 Thank you!

 A huge thanks to Áine W, Síle Nic C, Leon P, Anne E, Dáire M, Jana S, Emma C, Adam L, Paul S, Rodrigo L, Mark R, Ian MacD, Jess M, Desmond O'D, Rachel P, Christina V, Beata GK, Marcela F, Tadhg O'S, Hilda H, Chris L, Dave R, Livia C, Gregory O'B, Patrick D, Siobhán D, Frank J, Monica C, Scott H, Michael W, Noddy N, Sonia M, John P, Gavin B, Marcy S, Elizabeth MacL, Ian F, Christopher H, Martin F, Katrin A, Alan SL, Stephan U, Philipp H, Geoff M, Andrea N, Jessica M, Ian O'C, Andrew W C, Julie DK, Padraig O'S, Eva W, Jen C and my parents for contributing toward the €2,700 raised through running the Madrid Marathon last March :)